leemac/JellyfishRss/README.md

 JellyfishRss
 ============

 Jellyfish Rss will be an RSS reader that is 100% open source and self-hostable.

-###Minimum Requirements (MVP)
+It will be optimized for mobile users.

+###Roadmap
+1. Implement basic site pages
+	- Home
+	- Login
+	- Feeds View
+	- Settings
+2. Implement RSS poller
+	- Iterate over sites
+	- Add new items
+3. Authentication
+4. User integration
+	- Feeds polled at interval
+	- User can login and view feeds
+	- User can login and mark feeds as read
+	- etc.

+###Feature Idea Brain Dump

 + Mark as read for a particular user
 + Mark as favorite for a particular user